rur/good/_baseline/scaffold_test/docs/SCAFFOLD.md

 ### Packages & internal dependencies

-It is important to understand the dependency relationship within the scaffold Go packages when adding code to your site.
+It is important to understand the dependency relationships within the Go packages of the scaffold.

 ```
 [main]